OHI-Norway/nor-prep/prep/food_provision/Fisheries/data/README.md

-ices_stock_msy.csv| ICES data on Bmsy,Blim, F and Flim for selected species ices_stocks_ssb.csv| ICES data on SSB for selected species in 1994-2018 stock_scores.csv| stock sustainability scores of selected species (based on formulas below) area_weigthed_catch_and_catchscore.csv| catches per seaarea divided by the maximal observed catch and multiplied by stock score smoothed_area_weighted_catch_and_catchscore.csv | same as above, but catches are smoothed by 3-year rolling mean
+ices_stock_msy.csv| ICES data on Bmsy,Blim, F and Flim for selected species ices_stocks_ssb.csv| ICES data on SSB for selected species in 1994-2018 stock_scores.csv| stock sustainability scores of selected species (based on formulas below) area_weigthed_catch_and_catchscore.csv| catches per sea area divided by the maximal observed catch and multiplied by stock score smoothed_area_weighted_catch_and_catchscore.csv | same as above, but catches are smoothed by 3-year rolling mean